sndpkr/Indian-state-election-empirical-analysis/README.md

 # Indian-state-election-empirical-analysis
-AN EMPIRICAL ANALYSIS OF INDIAN STATE ASSEMBLY ELECTION DATA.
+AN EMPIRICAL ANALYSIS OF INDIAN STATE ASSEMBLY ELECTION DATA.\
-My MS Project under supervision of Dr. Wasim Ahmad
+Repository for my MS Project completed under the supervision of Dr. Wasim Ahmad